4 Best Basic Web Design Practices To Always Follow

 The load speed of your website is crucial.
 If your web pages don’t load within three seconds you will lose nearly half your visitors (around 40%).

 If you’re a business this will affect your sales records and revenue.
 To avoid this there are multiple things you can do to bring your site speed down.
-The ideal speed is anything under 2 seconds and here a few basic things you can do to achieve this:
+The ideal speed is anything under 2 seconds and here a few basic web design practices you can do to achieve this:

 Optimise your code and enable compression